idcrook/shairport-sync-mqtt-display/python-flask-socketio-server/README.md

 Quickstart
 ==========

-First, some requirements
+First, some requirements for your home network.

 1.	*AirPlay®*
-	-	iTunes® on a computer can use AirPlay®.
-The *Music* app in iOS™ works too
+	-	iTunes® on a computer.
+Music* app in iOS™.
+Rogue Amoeba's [Airfoil](https://rogueamoeba.com/airfoil/) app too (which works with Spotify, e.g.)
 2.	*`shairport-sync`* as AirPlay® receiver
 	-	`shairport-sync` needs to be built with *MQTT support*.
 See [wiki - Build shairport-sync](https://github.com/idcrook/shairport-sync-mqtt-display/wiki/Build-shairport-sync-with-MQTT-support)
 3.	*MQTT broker*
 	-	An MQTT broker, like `mosquitto`, visible on same network.
 See [wiki - Configure MQTT broker](https://github.com/idcrook/shairport-sync-mqtt-display/wiki/Configure-mosquitto-MQTT-broker)
 4.	*Webserver*
-	-	A computer with Python™3 that can run this webserver app (tested on macOS™)
+	-	Computer with Python 3 that can run this webserver app

 2., 3., and 4. can all be on the same computer, for example, a Raspberry Pi®

-For our purposes, we are assuming a Raspberry Pi running Raspbian `stretch`.
+For Quickstart purposes, we are assuming a Raspberry Pi running Raspbian `stretch`, with the system `python3.5` used.
 And the rest of this "quickstart" depends on the requirements 1.)
 2.) and 3.) being met.

 See [wiki](https://github.com/idcrook/shairport-sync-mqtt-display/wiki) for additional pointers.